mskandalis/rte3-french/README.md

 Like its English counterpart, the French RTE-3 dataset is composed of a development set and a test set, each containing 800 T/H pairs.

 The dataset is annotated for a 3-way task with the following labels: entailment (0), neutral (1), contradiction (2).

+RTE3-FR is available in XML and TSV format.